Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 4. Fly outside the major holidays

-The two biggest holiday periods you should avoid are:
+The three biggest holiday periods you should avoid are:

 - Spring Festival, which runs for about a week in January or February depending on the lunar calendar (you can check dates here)

-- Summer school holidays in July and August
+- Summer school holidays throughout July and August.

 In all my experience traveling around China, July and August have been the most unpleasant times to travel to the southern provinces, where it’s crazy humid.